 Choosing whether to live on The Darkside is down to personal preference and requirements.
 There are long term inhabitants who once enjoyed the nightlife and city-feel to Central Pattaya when they were single, who has since moved to the Darkside where it’s more family-oriented.
 Indeed, with the Eastern Economic Corridor, the city is hoping for more families residing in Pattaya who will be well served by the more upmarket housing villages built on the Darkside.
 These villages are popular with a lot of working expat families being close to the highways leading to the industrial parks of Rayong, Maptaput and Laem Chabang and within easy reach of a good selection of international schools.

-Just renovated 4 bedrooms pool villa for rent or sale in a small village not far from Sukhumvit.
+Just renovated 5 bedrooms pool villa for rent or sale not far from Sukhumvit.

 What might be a deal-breaker for some will be the fact that Thai property law currently only allows for “foreign quota” (meaning the property is held in your name) to be available for condo purchases.
 There are few available condominium projects on the Darkside and houses, or more accurately, land, cannot be directly owned by a foreigner in Thailand.

 See the team at Pattaya Prestige Properties to discuss the various legal options that we might be able to help you with, along with property listings and viewings.
 Also If you haven’t yet been to the Darkside, we would be happy to show you the area and extensive range of property available there.